gatewayd-io/docs/getting-started/welcome.md

 - **L4 database gateway**

-    GatewayD is optimized for proxying SQL databases and clients.
+    GatewayD is optimized for proxying SQL databases and clients, but proxying is not the main use case, rather an enabler.
+GatewayD can be used as a database gateway for SQL databases and clients.
+It can be used to monitor, cache, detect and prevent SQL injection attacks, and more.

 - **Caching results of queries**

     The [gatewayd-plugin-cache](/plugins/gatewayd-plugin-cache) is a free and open-source plugin that parses PostgreSQL database traffic, extracts the SELECT query and caches its response with a TTL.
 Further queries will be served from the cached results.
 TTL, Upsert, delete, alter and drop statements invalidate cached results.

+- **Run JavaScript code to manipulate traffic**

+    The [`gatewayd-plugin-js`](/plugins/gatewayd-plugin-js) is a free and open-source plugin that allows you to run JavaScript functions as hooks.
+It is a great way to get started with manipulating traffic in GatewayD.

+- **Detect and prevent SQL injection attacks**

+    The `gatewayd-plugin-sql-ids-ips` is an enterprise plugin that uses a deep-learning model trained with lots of SQL injection attack patterns.
+It can detect SQL injection attacks and take immediate and preventive actions to stop attackers from compromising your database and your precious data.
+It differs from WAFs in that it works with database traffic and not just user input, meaning that it has access to the entirety of the query and other messages, thus it can detect and prevent attacks that WAFs can't.

-- **Advanced caching** (WIP)
+- **Advanced caching using Write-Ahead-Log** (WIP)

     The `gatewayd-plugin-cache-advanced` is an enterprise plugin that works like its free and open-source counterpart, except it monitors the Write-Ahead-Log (WAL) of PostgreSQL for invalidating cached results.
 Even if a client accesses the database directly and changes something, the plugin checks the WAL and invalidates all the matching cached results immediately.

-- **SQL injection detection and prevention** (WIP)
+- **Change data capture** (WIP)

-    The `gatewayd-plugin-sql-ids-ips` is an enterprise plugin that uses a deep-learning model trained with lots of SQL injection attack patterns.
-It can detect SQL injection attacks and take immediate and preventive actions to stop attackers from compromising your database and your precious data.
+    The `gatewayd-plugin-cdc` is an enterprise plugin that captures changes happening in the database and sends them to another database or message broker like Kafka.
+It can be used for seamless logical replication and building real-time data pipelines, data warehousing, and more.

 These are just a few examples and the list is not exhaustive, as new plugins are constantly developed.